-(contact [email protected]):
+(contact [email protected])

-Circle of Care, Sunday, November 11th, 4:30 pm, Parlor: Circle of Care meets twice a month and offers support and fellowship for caregivers and those living with mental or physical health issues.
+Circle of Care, Sunday, December 23, 4:30 pm, Parlor: Circle of Care meets twice a month and offers support and fellowship for caregivers and those living with mental or physical health issues.
 This group meets every 2nd and 4th Sunday at 4:30 pm.
-November dates are 11th and 25th.
+January dates are 13th and 27th.
 Contact Mary Anona, [email protected].

 Do you need care or know someone who needs congregational care?
 The phone number for care at the church is 404-981-6372.
 Or contact [email protected] at our confidential email address to let a pastor know of a concern that needs prayer, a visit, or pastoral attention.
-If you would like to be added to the weekly In Touch prayer list for a concern or a celebration, contact [email protected].
+If you would like to be added to the weekly In Touch prayer list for a concern or a celebration, contact [email protected]

 Service and Missions